Is this article for you? It covers services only available to Give Lively member nonprofits.

 * California Franchise Tax Board Entity Search – to verify their tax-exempt status in California

-* Internal Revenue Service Tax Exempt Organization Search – to verify their tax-exempt status with the IRS.
+* Internal Revenue Service Tax Exempt Organization Search – to view any auto-revocation notices about their tax-exempt status with the IRS.

 The California Department of Justice has a useful Delinquency Webinar on YouTube that walks through the basics of Attorney General oversight, the consequences of delinquency and basic filing requirements.